Problem

 User Research

-As a team, Andy and I developed a user research plan that began with creating a Proto Persona (Figure 1.a).
+As a team, we developed a user research plan that began with creating a Proto Persona (Figure 1.a).
 We based the questions that we developed for our User Interviews based on this persona, which kick-started our entire process.

 Research Objectives